 Program Who is Eligible Value Application Procedure Children of Law Enforcement Officers Children, ages 16 to 25, of Virginia law enforcement officers, fire fighters, or rescue squad members who have been killed in the line of duty.
 May be eligible for full tuition and fees.
 Contact the Central Admissions and Records Office.
-College Scholarship Assistance Program (CSAP) Undergraduates, enrolled at least half- time, who prove financial need.
+Commonwealth Award (COMA) Undergraduates, enrolled at least half-time, who prove financial need.
 Virginia domicile required.
 The amount of tuition and fees, or proven need, whichever is less.
 Complete the FAFSA.
-Commonwealth Award (COMA) Undergraduates, enrolled at least half- time, who prove financial need.
-Virginia domicile required.
-The amount of tuition and fees, or proven need, whichever is less.
-Complete the FAFSA.
-Federal Pell Grant Undergraduate students, who prove exceptional financial need. \$400 to \$5,645 per year (Subject to yearly change) Complete the FAFSA.
-Federal Direct Stafford Loan Subsidized Students enrolled at least half-time, who prove financial need.
+Federal Pell Grant Undergraduate students, who prove exceptional financial need. \$300 to \$5,731 per year (Subject to yearly change) Complete the FAFSA.
+Federal Direct Stafford Loan Subsidized Students enrolled at least half- time, who prove financial need.
 Up to \$3,500 for the 1st year of undergraduate education.
 Up to \$4,500 for each subsequent year of undergraduate education.
 (Subject to change) Complete the FAFSA.
-Obtain a Federal Stafford Loan Request from a Student Success Center or the JSRCC Financial Aid Office website.
+Obtain a Federal Stafford Loan request from a Student Success Center or Reynolds Financial Aid website.
 Federal Direct Stafford Loan Unsubsidized Students enrolled at least half-time.
 Financial need is not a factor.
 Up to \$6,000 for each year of Undergraduate Education.
-(Subject to change) Federal Supplemental Educational Opportunity Grant Program (FSEOG) Undergraduate students who prove exceptional financial need, and who qualify for a Federal Pell Grant. \$100 to \$4,000 per year.
 (Subject to change) Complete the FAFSA.
+Obtain a Federal Stafford Loan request from a Student Success Center or Reynolds Financial Aid website.
+Federal Supplemental Educational Opportunity Grant Program (FSEOG) Undergraduate students who prove exceptional financial need, and who qualify for a Federal Pell Grant. \$100 to \$4,000 per year.
+(Subject to change) Complete the FAFSA.
 Federal Work-Study Program (FWS) Undergraduate student who prove financial need.
 Varies with the hourly wage and hours worked.
 Students awarded FWS are not guaranteed employment.
 Complete the FAFSA.
 Interview and be selected for a job.
 Part-Time Tuition Assistance Program Grant (PTAP) Undergraduate students, enrolled for 1-5 credit hours, who prove financial need.
 Virginia domicile required.
 The amount of tuition and fees, or proven need, whichever is less.
 Complete the FAFSA.
 Senior Citizen Program Senior citizens, age 60 or older, who have been legally domiciled in Virginia for a year.
 For credit courses, senior citizens must meet Virginia taxable income guidelines.
 May take advantage of tuition- free courses, on a space available basis, after paying students have been enrolled.
 Contact the Central Admissions and Records Office.
 Veteran's Administration Educational Assistance Veterans; active duty, Reserve & National Guard personnel; & certain spouses & children of veterans.
 Varies according to the program.
 Usually a monthly benefit check.
 Contact a Student Success Center, or the VA Regional Office in Roanoke, Virginia.
 Virginia Guaranteed Assistance Program Grant (VGAP) Initial awards made to first-time students enrolled full-time, who graduated from a Virginia high school with a cumulative grade point average of 2.5 or higher.
 Must prove financial need, be a dependent student for federal financial aid purposes, and Virginia domicile required.
 The amount of tuition and fees plus an allowance for books, or proven need, whichever is less.
 Complete the FAFSA and submit a copy of high school transcript to the Financial Aid Office.
 Virginia Military Survivors and Dependents Education Program (VMSDEP) Children, ages 16 to 29, and Spouses of certain wounded, disabled, or deceased Virginia veterans or armed service personnel may be eligible for educational assistance.
 The amount of the student's tuition and required fees.
 Contact a Student Success Center.
-Vocational Rehabilitation Students with disabilities.
-Determined by the Virginia Department Rehabilitative Services.
-Contact your local Rehabilitative Service Office.